Arvind-Narayan/TribalAI/README.md

 # TribalAI
  An AI that can chat with your organizational data stored in Notion

- Using:
+ ### Tools:
-  -- GPT 3.5 Turbo,
+  - GPT 3.5 Turbo,
-  -- LangChain,
+  - LangChain,
-  -- ChromaDB
+  - ChromaDB

  ### Project Demo: